denysdovhan/inboxer/README.md

 ## Keyboard shortcuts

-Inboxer supports all Google Inbox keyboard shortcuts, system-specific keybindings and more.
+Inboxer supports all Inbox by Gmail keyboard shortcuts, system-specific keybindings and more.
 Additional keybindings are listed below:

 | Description                  | Keys
 |------------------------------|---------